kylegeary/reactnd-project-myreads/README.md

 │   ├── favicon.ico # React Icon, You may change if you wish.
 │   └── index.html # DO NOT MODIFY
 └── src
+    ├── components # Folder with the components needed for the app to run successfully │   ├── pages # Book component
+    │   │   ├── mainPage.js # Main page -> this is where your shelves will display
+    │   │   └── searchPage.js # Search page -> this is where you will search for new books
+    │   ├── book.js # Book component
+    │   └── shelf.js # Shelf component
+    │
     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
 Contains static HTML right now.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.